keijiro/Trinity/README.md

 - Four XGA (1024x768) displays

 Trinity is designed for triple-projector setups.
 It uses the first (leftmost) screen for control/monitoring, and the latter three screens for projection.
-So it needs four displays in total.
+It needs four displays in total.

 Note
 ----